Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/installation.md

 In this example, Apache Tomcat is used as a web application container.

 <ol>
-<li>Download the [CES Worker web application](http://maven.ontotext.com/content/repositories/publishing-releases/com/ontotext/ces/extractor-web/1.0.1/extractor-web-1.0.1.war) from our Nexus instance.</li>
+<li>Download the <a href="http://maven.ontotext.com/content/repositories/publishing-releases/com/ontotext/ces/extractor-web/1.0.1/extractor-web-1.0.1.war">CES Worker web application</a> from our Nexus instance.</li>
 <li>Add the worker-specific parameters to the Tomcat setup.
 Use the <code>TOMCAT_HOME/bin/setenv.sh</code> file.
 For example:</li>

 <pre><code>